-Occupancy requirements for VA loan: What you need to know.
+Here are the Occupancy requirements for a VA loan:

-For veterans and active-duty personnel to qualify for a VA loan, they must certify that the property will be their primary residence.
+For veterans and active-duty personnel are required to certify that the property will be their primary residence.
 The VA considers 60 days to be a “reasonable time” for homebuyers to move into their new homes after the loan closes.
 Two months may not be enough time for some buyers – especially those on active duty or preparing to separate from the military.
 In situations like these, the VA allows homeowners to go beyond the 60-day mark, although occupancy beyond one year is generally not allowed.

 VA occupancy certification form